rodrigo0345/portfolio-official/README.md

 docker-compose down
 ```

-For additional configuration, don't forget to change the name of the .env.example to .env and mess around with the values for your use case.
+For additional configuration, don't forget to change the name of the .env.example to .env and mess around with the values for your specific use case.

 ## File structure: